Admissions

 What career services are available to EMBA and GEMBA students?

-EMBA and GEMBA students have access to relevant and compelling career information and education.
-Students learn how to effectively manage their careers through a combination of face-to-face workshops, one-on-one coaching and online career modules.
+EMBA and GEMBA students have access to career resources, education and support through the Darden Career Center.
+Students have an opportunity to explore new careers and/or enhance their professional development through a combination of face-to-face workshops, one-on-one coaching and significant career education.
+Career Coaches are present during leadership and weekend residencies, as well as other program-related activities.
 Visit our dedicated Career Services page for additional details and descriptions.
-Career advisers are present during leadership and weekend residencies, as well as other program-related activities.

 I'm interested in switching careers.
 What will my job search look like?

-Career switchers are an increasing portion of the executive format applicant pool and current student population.
-If you are a student looking to use an executive MBA as a springboard to a new job, we have resources to support your search.
+Some of Darden's Executive MBAs are interested in considering a new career path, whether that means a different company, industry or function.
+If you are a student looking to use an Executive MBA as a springboard to new opportunities we have resources to support your search.

-As an executive format student, your job search will be a network-driven search and will likely begin with information-gathering and research before transitioning to interviewing and the hiring process.
+As an EMBA student, your job search will be a network-driven search and will likely begin with information-gathering and research before transitioning to job search strategy, applications, interviewing and the hiring process.

 You will then connect with these individuals, scheduling informational interviews and gathering information, as you work to identify next steps.
-Throughout this process you will continue to work with the Career Center as you refine your action plan.
-As a Darden student, you will have the Career Center staff, career-oriented programming and the powerful Darden alumni network (more than 18,000 alumni in 90 countries) at your disposal.
+Throughout this process you will continue to work with the Career Center as you refine your action plan and execute on it.
+As a Darden student, you will have the Career Center staff, career-oriented programming and the powerful Darden alumni network (more than 19,000 alumni in 90 countries) as valuable resources.

-In the second year of the program, students may attend career fairs and networking events in Charlottesville and several major U.S. cities.
+In the second year of the program, students may attend networking events in Charlottesville, Rosslyn and local DC Metro area.
 In addition, students may submit résumés for invitations to interview on-Grounds for full-time, entry-level MBA positions.

 I’m familiar with the career search process for full-time MBA students.
 What will my job search look like as an Executive MBA student?